 Ferris State University, located in Big Rapids, Michigan, is a technical research school that offers education in the arts and sciences, business, medical, and engineering fields.
 The school is part of the Michigan state university system and is the ninth-largest campus in the state.
 Despite its size, Ferris maintains a student-faculty ratio of 16:1 and employs teachers who are professionals in their field.
 The university also maintains a strong athletic program with its basketball team winning the NCAA Division II national championship in 2018.

 7. Metropolitan State University of Denver

 The Hotel Management major at Metropolitan State University of Denver is offered through MSU Denver’s School of Hospitality, Events and Tourism.
-The program provides academic education and skills development in areas that include human resources, front desk service, hospitality accounting, beverage management, and housekeeping.
+The affordable hospitality management program provides academic education and skills development in areas that include human resources, front desk service, hospitality accounting, beverage management, and housekeeping.
 Students learn in a live lab setting at the SpringHill Suites by Marriott Denver Downtown and get to practice their skills in a commercial setting while earning class credits.
 MSU Denver’s program offerings makes it one of the cheap hospitality management schools.

 Metropolitan State University of Denver is ranked at #5 of most innovative universities in the West by U.S. News and World Report.
 The school features an Individualized Degree Program that enables students to propose a major or minor that meets their educational needs and goals in the event the school doesn’t offer a fitting curriculum.
 Over 80% of graduates from MSU Denver stay in Colorado and enhance the state’s workforce.